baekur-online/judy-fong-online/stories/malabar.md

 the lower bar of food was all acceptable

 ## Transportation

+I used physical paper Navigo tickets.
+They were convenient to use and could be used for both the airport trips and regular daily use.
+The tickets could be reloaded using the app, reducing the need to use the transit machines at each station.

 orly airport is easier to connect to paris itself

 cdg has confusing transfers. need to use RER to get to CDG. rer B specifically for the last leg. but taking the bus to RER allowed me to see the sights one last time.
 RER is not metro. maybe they're trams or trains.

+CDG had convenient duty free machines.
+But the system was sometimes a bit delayed to synchronize between machines.

 Navigo trams were convenient but takes a bit.
 Almost everything took 20-40 mins to travel between.

-CDG had convenient duty free machines.
-But the system was sometimes a bit delayed to synchronize between machines.
+I only bought a day pass for one of the three days I was in paris since most sights thats I wanted to see were within walking distance.

 ## Accommodation
 all hotels in Paris must pay a city tax depending on the hotel's star rating.